-Evacuation
+□ Evacuation

 - 1. Determine the level of threat. - 2.
 Contact Transportation Supervisor to arrange transportation. - 3.
 Clear all evacuation routes and sites prior to evacuation. - 4.
 Evacuate all staff and students to pre-arranged evacuation sites.
 Teachers must remain with their students and take attendance. - 5.
-Utilize SchoolMessenger to inform parents. - 6.
-Account for all student and staff population; report any missing students or staff to Building Principal. - 7.
-Make determination regarding early dismissal. - 8.
-If dismissing early, follow procedures above. - 9.
-Ensure adult supervision or continued school supervision/security. - 10.Set up information center for parent inquiries.

-11.Retain appropriate district personnel until all students have been returned home.
+Account for all student and staff population; report any missing students or staff to Building Principal. - 6.
+Make determination regarding early dismissal. - 7.
+If dismissing early, follow procedures above. - 8.
+Ensure adult supervision or continued school supervision/security. - 9.
+Set up information center for parent inquiries. - 10.
+Retain appropriate district personnel until all students have been returned home.